Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 The College of Health Care Professions-Fort Worth Profile

-Does a degree from The College of Health Care Professions-Fort Worth Worth It?
+Is a The College of Health Care Professions-Fort Worth Degree Worth It?

 At The College of Health Care Professions-Fort Worth, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist The College of Health Care Professions-Fort Worth as your choice in the form.

-How much a The College of Health Care Professions-Fort Worth Graduate make?
+How much does a The College of Health Care Professions-Fort Worth Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 33070.
-An average The College of Health Care Professions-Fort Worth graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $33,070.
+An average The College of Health Care Professions-Fort Worth graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs